“Everything must be made as simple as possible. But not simpler.”

 My top clients have gotten great results from doing paid Google ads.
 Some have also used Facebook ads with great success.

 How to use the Anti-Marketing Manifesto in your traffic: write all ads, guest blog posts, or other content AS YOUR TRUE SELF, in your own unique voice!
 Use the “MEI” principle (motivate, educate, inspire) in every ad.
+Keep the copy clean and simple.
+Challenge someone’s world view in a few words.

 This is where you sell and make money.